AIObjectives/talk-to-the-city-reports/src/routes/docs/ai-pipe-guide/ai_pipe_guide.md

 3. Software developers / engineers
 4. Pipeline engineers and architects of all sorts.

-In short, anyone with the will and acclivity.

 By going through these guides. you can become the goto Engineer for:

 - Creating new reports of your own design